Alphonsus Cullinan

 Alphonsus "Phonsie" Cullinan (born 7 May 1959) is an Irish Roman Catholic prelate who has served as Bishop of Waterford and Lismore since 2015.

-For six hours on Ash Wednesday 2025, Bishop Alphonsus Cullinan stood on the streets of Waterford City, spreading faith and distributing ashes to thousands.
+For six hours on Ash Wednesday 2025, Bishop Alphonsus Cullinan stood on the streets of Waterford City distributing ashes to thousands.

 Early life and education

 Cullinan was born in Lahinch, County Clare on 7 May 1959, one of ten children to Christy and Rita Cullinan.
 He moved with his family to Limerick, where he attended the Salesian Primary and John F. Kennedy National Schools, and secondary school at Crescent College Comprehensive.

 Cullinan studied primary teaching at Mary Immaculate College, completing a Bachelor of Education in 1981.
 His first teaching appointment was in Castleconnell, where he taught for six years, during which time he also worked part-time for the Bunratty Castle Entertainers, before moving to Spain, where he taught English for two years in Colegio Peñalba in Valladolid.

 Cullinan began studying for the priesthood at St Patrick's College, Maynooth in 1989, completing a two-year course in philosophy before completing further studies in theology.
 As a student, he occasionally visited events in Dublin organised by Opus Dei and the Priestly Society of the Holy Cross.

 Cullinan was ordained a priest for the Diocese of Limerick on 12 June 1994.